 In January, the Centers for Medicare & Medicaid Services (CMS) released a proposed ruling that will take action on transitions in care, specifically Medicare Advantage (MA) plans.
 After years of skilled nursing and consumer feedback, this ruling aims to divert most MA plans to home healthcare instead of skilled nursing.
 In addition to the transitions of these plans, the CMS ruling promises to hold accountability with Medicare Advantage and to recoup any overpayments.

 While the proposal is set to benefit providers with a clearer picture of how care will be delivered and who will be covered, it also comes with its own set of challenges.
 As their patients are torn between post-acute long-term care and at-home care, providers are placed in the middle between their beneficiaries and the practices that provide their care, often leading to a delay in quality care.
 With this new proposal, leaders in the industry are wondering who should get the final say in deciding where a patient ends up.
-Some providers believe that physicians should make this decision, while others agree that the providers themselves should make the choice with the consultation of their patients.

 In this guide, we’ll take an extensive look at the CMS’ newest proposal and how it will affect PALTC practices and healthcare providers alike.